brpo01/Project-Documentation/Project-17.md

 3. Auto Scaling Group

 ### Upload SSH key-pair to aws keypairs
-In order to be able to ssh to your machines you need to upload your ssh-key to aws keypair to generate yours just run the following command: `ssh-keygen` and just follow the instructions and save your public and private key.
+Run the command: `ssh-keygen` and just follow the instructions and save your public and private key.

+Create a file named *keypair.tf*

-To Upload your public key to aws keypair add the following code to `keypair.tf` file
+To upload your public key to aws keypair add the following code to `keypair.tf` file
 ```
 resource "aws_key_pair" "<name of folder>" {
   key_name   = "<name of folder>"